 For this sales day, merchants with an online presence offer free shipping without a minimum purchase, with guaranteed delivery by Christmas Eve for in-stock, ready-to-ship products.
-Retailers who meet these criteria can sign up to be included in the Free Shipping Day 2018 website, which promotes their offers to consumers on the 14th.
-Some 1,000 merchants are expected to participate this year, including major retailers as well as smaller specialty shops.
+The official Free Shipping Day website states that the day will be Dec.
+14 this year.

 Super Saturday is a name retailers use to describe the last full Saturday of shopping before Christmas.
 This year, it falls on Dec.
-22, and ShopperTrak expects it to be the second busiest shopping day of the holiday season, given its proximity to Christmas.
+21, which ShopperTrak predicts will be the second biggest shopping day of the holiday season.

-Lots of last-minute shoppers are expected to hit big chain stores and small businesses alike looking for deals.
+Lots of last-minute shoppers are expected to hit big chain stores and small businesses alike in search of deals.
 Many retailers plan to offer promotional items, one-day sales, competitive pricing and extended hours to attract customers looking to check off those last few names from their gift lists.

 In many parts of the world, the day after Christmas, known as Boxing Day, is a national holiday and the biggest sale day of the year.
 Shopping centers, big-box stores and independent retailers slash their prices to clear out inventory.
-While it may never grow to be as popular as Black Friday in the states, many U.S. retailers, especially those looking to purge seasonal merchandise, drastically cut their prices on the 26th.
+While it may never be as popular as Black Friday in the States, many U.S. retailers, especially those looking to purge seasonal merchandise, drastically cut their prices on the Dec.
+26.